noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

 ## The role of Arduino
 We're using a Arduino Mega 2560 for this application.
 It's powered by the USB type B port which connects to our Raspberry Pi.
 It controls 4 DC motors, a servo motor, and receives velocity data from the encoder, and distance information from three TOF distance sensors.
+## Communication with Raspberry Pi
+We use the good old serial communication to talk to our Raspberry Pi.
+On the arduino end, we use "Serial.read()" to receive commands sent by the Raspberry Pi, and "Serial.print()" or "Serial.println()" to send messages across.
 ## Schematics

 ## Arduino source code files